why-not-try-calmer/feedo/COMMANDS.md

 example   | /lchan -25154554
 ----------+----------------------------------
 response  | list of #s associated with
-          | each subscripbed to web feed
+          | each subscribed to web feed
 ---------------------------------------------
 ```